An interest area

 Delia Glover ’09

-Currently: New Balance
+Product Manager, New Balance

 In 2009, Glover parlayed her classroom skills and leadership abilities as captain of the volleyball and lacrosse teams into a job at Hanover Insurance.
 With a professor’s help, she also landed a gig as a field reporter for Nike.